Employer of Record

 Total Annual Employer Costs

-In addition to social security contributions, there may be additional expenses such as private pension contributions and various other potential benefits or allowances, which collectively contribute to the total annual cost of employing an individual with a Gross Annual Salary of AED 20,000.
+In addition to any pension contributions where applicable, there may be additional expenses such as health insurance, visa costs, allowances, and other contractual benefits, which collectively contribute to the total annual cost of employing an individual in the UAE.

 Wage Protection System (WPS)

 As of September 1, 2009, the UAE Ministry of Labor implemented a mandatory electronic salary transfer system known as the WPS (Wage Protection System).
-The WPS is obligatory for all employers registered with the Ministry of Labor in the UAE, with the exception of free zone companies.
-Employers are required to designate and formally engage an accredited agent licensed by the UAE Central Bank to facilitate the WPS.
+The WPS is obligatory for employers registered with the Ministry in the UAE, while free zone companies may be subject to separate or parallel salary protection arrangements depending on their authority.
+Employers are required to designate and formally engage an accredited agent licensed within the system to facilitate the WPS.
 The employer provides instructions to its chosen bank for salary payments, with the bank serving as an accredited WPS agent.

 Here’s an overview of the process: